openstack/nova/doc/source/getting.started.rst

 Related servers we rely on

 * RabbitMQ: messaging queue, used for all communication between components
-* OpenLDAP: users, groups

 Optional servers

-* ReDIS: Remote Dictionary Store (for fast, shared state data)
-* nginx: HTTP server to handle serving large files
+* OpenLDAP: By default, the auth server uses the RDBMS-backed datastore by setting FLAGS.auth_driver to 'nova.auth.dbdriver.DbDriver'.
+But OpenLDAP (or LDAP) could be configured.
+* ReDIS: By default, this is not enabled as the auth driver.

 Python libraries we don't vendor

 * M2Crypto: python library interface for openssl
 * curl
 * XenAPI: Needed only for Xen Cloud Platform or XenServer support.
 Available from http://wiki.xensource.com/xenwiki/XCP_SDK or http://community.citrix.com/cdn/xs/sdks.

 Vendored python libaries (don't require any installation)

 * Twisted: just for the twisted.internet.defer package
+* Tornado: scalable non blocking web server for api requests
 * boto: python api for aws api
 * IPy: library for managing ip addresses